bdastur/notes/aws/readme.md

 http://docs.aws.amazon.com/lambda/latest/dg/limits.html

-* Server less way to run your application
+* Server-less way to run your application
 * Allows you to run code without provisioning or managing servers.
 * Executes your code only when needed and scales automatically from few requests per day to thousands per second.